TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 #### What exactly was the lacuna here?

  So, the ExecutorService we've been using here does enable concurrent execution. --> It allows multiple threads to run in parallel.

+ If we look at the methods that're provided by ExecutorService ex. submit() & invokeAll() deal with Future objects (Using Future.get() makes the submitting thread to wait/block, until we're through with our computation.)